-Seahawks pre-draft position review: Seattle set for now at linebacker, but could use draft to prepare for future
+NFL draft position review: Seahawks set for now at linebacker but could use draft to prepare for future

 Key backups: MLB/WLB Ben Burr-Kirven, WLB/SLB Shaquem Griffin, Emmanuel Ellerbee.

-Key offseason losses: Mychal Kendricks remains an unsigned free agent and at this point it’s unclear if he will be back in 2020.
+Key offseason losses: Mychal Kendricks remains an unsigned free agent, and at this point it’s unclear if he will be back in 2020.

 Overview

-The middle of Seattle’s defense will again revolve around Wagner, whose three-year contract extension signed last summer officially kicks in this season when he carries a $14.75 million cap number (though if you are looking down the road, Wagner has just $3.75 million in dead money in 2020 with possible cap savings of $16.6 million, meaning that season is far from guaranteed).
+The middle of Seattle’s defense again will revolve around Wagner, whose three-year contract extension signed last summer officially kicks in this season when he carries a $14.75 million salary cap number.
+(If you are looking down the road, Wagner has just $3.75 million in dead money in 2020 with possible cap savings of $16.6 million, meaning that season is far from guaranteed.)

 Wagner will turn 30 in July, but there’s no reason to think he won’t remain at the top of his game for some time.